capstanlqc/i18n-guide/xliff-prepp-best-practices.md

 First and foremost, one generic recommendation:

 * Use the existing technology.
-There's a rich array of tools and libraries in the localization industry, both commercial and open source, that embody a lot of know-how accumulated over the last decades.
+There's a rich array of tools and libraries in the localization industry, both commercial and open source, that embody the know-how accumulated over the last decades.
 If you try to reinvent the wheel, it'll take you much longer and you'll achieve worse results.
-Use what exists, and improve it if you can.
+Use what exists, and improve it if you can, and only then develop your own technology if you see that what

 Let's now be a bit more specific, about segmentation and inline codes: